stenzek/duckstation/README.md

 **Currently, it is only possible to bind one input to each controller button/axis.
 Multiple bindings per button are planned for the future.**

-## Default keyboard bindings for SDL frontend
+## Bindings for SDL frontend
-Keyboard bindings in the SDL frontend are currently not customizable.
-For reference:
+Keyboard bindings in the SDL frontend are currently not customizable in the frontend itself.
+You should use the Qt frontend to set up your key/controller bindings first.

+## Default bindings
+Controller 1:
- - **D-Pad:** W/A/S/D or Up/Left/Down/Right
+ - **D-Pad:** W/A/S/D
- - **Triangle/Square/Circle/Cross:** I/J/L/K or Numpad8/Numpad4/Numpad6/Numpad2
+ - **Triangle/Square/Circle/Cross:** Numpad8/Numpad4/Numpad6/Numpad2
  - **L1/R1:** Q/E
  - **L2/L2:** 1/3
  - **Start:** Enter
  - **Select:** Backspace

-Gamepads are automatically detected and supported.
-Tested with an Xbox One controller.
-To access the menus with the controller, press the right stick down and use the D-Pad to navigate, A to select.

-## Useful hotkeys for SDL frontend
- - **F1-F8:** Quick load/save (hold shift to save)
+Hotkeys:
+ - **Escape:** Power off console
- - **F11:** Toggle fullscreen
+ - **ALT+ENTER:** Toggle fullscreen
  - **Tab:** Temporarily disable speed limiter
  - **Pause/Break:** Pause/resume emulation
- - **Space:** Frame step
+ - **Page Up/Down:** Increase/decrease resolution scale in hardware renderers
  - **End:** Toggle software renderer
- - **Page Up/Down:** Increase/decrease resolution scale in hardware renderers

 ## Tests
  - Passes amidog's CPU and GTE tests in both interpreter and recompiler modes, partial passing of CPX tests